gabepesco/Normalized-ALS-Research/README.md

 2. Adding a popularity vector into the user and item factor update rule equations to more accurately be able to give every song the same weight in the loss function.

-3. Utilizing probabilistic models to determine the significance of each interaction by its inverse relationship with popularity.
-Alternatively, there could be newer recommender systems that also utilize interaction matrices that could offer a better algorithm that is more easily modifiable than ALS to improve long tail recommendation.
+3. Utilizing probabilistic models to determine the significance of each interaction with respect to the popularity of each song and the frequency of each interaction across the entire dataset.

+4. Newer recommender systems that also utilize interaction matrices that could offer a better algorithm that is more easily modifiable than ALS to improve long tail recommendation.